Frias Family Winery

 Napa Valley AVA

-In an era that has spawned a number of Mexican-American owned and operated wineries in California (Ceja, Robledo, Gustavo Thrace and others) one particular winery seems to have risen to the forefront in the lofty pursuit of the ultimate wine.
+In an era that has spawned a number of Mexican-American owned and operated wineries in California, one particular winery seems to have risen to the forefront in the lofty pursuit of the ultimate wine.
 Napa Valley's Spring Mountain-based Frias Family Vineyard has earned the acclaim of both wine writers and industry periodicals for its incredible, full-bodied Cabernet Sauvignons and we are delighted to share one with our Diamond Plus!
 Wine Club members.

 Frias developed his career in administration at San Francisco City College and continued his love affair with wine country.
 At every opportunity, he took his wife and family on outings to Sonoma and Mendocino and poured over every wine-related book and magazine he could find.
 It would be ten years after his first vision before his dream of Napa Valley property would finally materialize.

 The word around the wine industry is that most of the Mexican-American owned wineries represent solidly made wines that offer excellent price/value relationships.
 With accolades piling up from a number of sources, Frias Family Vineyard is no exception to that premise.
 Manuel Frias is a marvelous example of a dedicated, hard-working person who can live his dream and enjoy the fruits of his success.
 He is very happy with his lot in life and his picturesque surroundings.